zhowez/Project-4---Complete-React-App-Project/README.md

 - How to show an error state
 - How to use portals to render modals
 - How to use useRef
-- How ot use useEffect
-- How to use useReducer
-- Context API

 # Course Link
 The course can be found at https://www.udemy.com/course/react-the-complete-guide-incl-redux/